Published: 05 March 2018

-Although primarily used in the field of health promotion, MI is now also having a significant impact on patients’ self-management of some of the most serious diseases caused by lifestyle factors.
+Although primarily used in the field of health promotion, MI is now also having a significant impact on patients' self-management for some of the most serious diseases caused by lifestyle factors.

-As Rollnick et al. (2010) suggest, by incorporating some basic conversational changes into consultations it’s possible to assist behaviour change by guiding patients to clarify their strengths and aspirations, evoke their own motivations for change, and promote autonomy of decision making.
+As Rollnick et al. (2010) suggest, by incorporating some basic conversational changes into consultations, it's possible to encourage behavioural changes by guiding patients to clarify their strengths and aspirations, evoke their own motivations for change, and promote autonomy of decision making.

-Simply giving patients advice to change is often unrewarding and ineffective.
+Simply telling patients to change their behaviour is often unrewarding and ineffective.

-Motivational interviewing, on the other hand, takes the basic communication skills of reflection, active listening and open-ended questioning and uses these skills to guide rather than lead the patient towards healthier outcomes.
+Motivational interviewing, on the other hand, uses the basic communication skills of reflection, active listening and open-ended questioning to guide - rather than lead - the patient towards healthier outcomes.

 Central to the success of MI is the ability to help patients clarify their strengths and aspirations, raise their desire and motivation to experience better health and strengthen their decision-making process.
 It's a consultation style that places the locus of control with the patient, assisting them to tap into their own inherent resources.

-To be successful, practitioners must be able to identify the patient’s core values and goals and use this as a basis to encourage behaviour change.
+To be successful, practitioners must be able to identify the patient's core values and goals and use these as a basis to encourage behavioural change.

 Use of positive solution-focused language throughout the conversation is also key to gaining agreement to health-enhancing changes.
 This is reflected in the four basic principles of MI.